jnozzi/cocoadev.com/markdown/ReturnAndEscapeInNSTableView.md

 It is possible to customize the behavior of table views so that return/enter doesn't start editing the next row etc. Unfortunately it is not very obvious how to do this.

-* Override keyDown: from General/NSResponder and take care of the keys you want to handle (forward the rest to super).
+* Override keyDown: from NSResponder and take care of the keys you want to handle (forward the rest to super).
 * Implement cancelOperation: which is called when you hit escape so that the editing is escaped (this should be the default behavior)
-* Implement textDidEndEditing: from General/NSTextView, see if the editing ended because of return and take action accordingly
+* Implement textDidEndEditing: from NSTextView, see if the editing ended because of return and take action accordingly

-#pragma mark General/NSResponder
+#pragma mark NSResponder

-- (void)keyDown:(General/NSEvent *)theEvent
+- (void)keyDown:(NSEvent *)theEvent
 {
 	if([theEvent keyCode] == 0x31)//Space
-		General/[NSApp sendAction:@selector(doSomethingWithSpace:) to:[self delegate] from:self];
+		[NSApp sendAction:@selector(doSomethingWithSpace:) to:[self delegate] from:self];
 	else if([theEvent keyCode] == 0x24 && [self numberOfSelectedRows] == 1)//return
 		[self editColumn:0 row:[self selectedRow] withEvent:theEvent select:YES];
 	else